OfficeDev/office-js-docs-pr/excel/excel-add-ins-javascript-reference.md

 _Applies to: Excel 2016, Office 2016_

-The links below show the high level Excel Objects available in the APIs.
+The links below show the high level Excel objects available in the APIs.
 Each object page link contains a description of the properties, relationships, and methods available on the object.
 Explore the links below to learn more.

 * [Workbook](resources/workbook.md): The top-level object that contains related workbook objects such as worksheets, tables, ranges, etc. It also can be used to list related references.
 * [Worksheet](resources/worksheet.md): A member of the Worksheets collection.
 The Worksheets collection contains all the Worksheet objects in a workbook.